Bootstrap percolation on the Hamming torus: Appendix: Poisson convergence for

-We begin with the simplest case, the {\em basic coupling} for conditioning on $\B_{\vect{v}} = 1$ for a fixed $\vect{v}\in V$.
-In this case, we merely need each of the three lines containing $\vect{v}$ to contain at least one open vertex.
+We begin with the simplest case, the \emph{basic coupling} for conditioning on $I^{\mathrm{B}}_{\vect{v}} = 1$ for a fixed $\vect {v}\in V$.
+In this case, we merely need each of the three lines containing $\vect {v}$ to contain at least one open vertex.
 To achieve this, we extend the probability space by possibly resampling the vertices in each of the three lines until this condition is met.
 That is, if a line through $\vect{v}$ already contains an open vertex, nothing is resampled for that line, and the original configuration is kept, otherwise it is repeatedly replaced with an independent configuration until it does contain an open vertex.
 Also, it is important to note that none of the other vertices in the initial configuration, $\omega_0$, are altered.
-Then, $\JB_{\vect{wv}}, \JOL_{\Ln\vect{v}}, \JEL_{\Ln\vect{v}}, \JNEL_{\Ln\vect{v}}$ are the indicator random variables of the corresponding events after the local resampling is completed.
-Since $\vect{v}$ is fixed and the Hamming torus is transitive, we will drop the index $\vect{v}$ in the conditioning on $\B_{\vect{v}}=1$. \begin{lemma} Under the basic coupling, the following sums are all $O(n^{-1})$
+Then $J^{\mathrm{B}}_{\vect{wv}}, J^{\emptyset\mathrm{L}}_{\Ln \vect{v}}, J^{\mathrm{EL}}_{\Ln\vect{v}}, J^{\mathrm{NEL}}_{\Ln\vect{v}}$ are the indicator random variables of the corresponding events after the local resampling is completed.
+Since $\vect{v}$ is fixed and the Hamming torus is transitive, we will drop the index $\vect{v}$ in the conditioning on $I^{\mathrm{B}}_{\vect {v}}=1$.

-\end{lemma} The next simplest coupling is the {\em $\emptyset$-line coupling} for the conditioning on $\OL_\Ln = 1$ for a fixed $\Ln \in \lineset$.
-For this coupling, we need the line $\Ln$ to contain at least two initially open vertices, so we first resample the vertices in $\Ln$ if necessary until this condition is met.
-Given the locations of the open vertices in $\Ln$, we need the two planes containing $\Ln$ to have no open vertices that are not neighbors of the open vertices in $\Ln$.
-To achieve this, we simply remove any violating vertices from~$\omega_0$.
-In the next three lemmas, we use indicators $J$, with proper subscripts and superscripts, in an analogous fashion as in Lemma~\ref{basic-coupling-lem}. \begin{lemma} Under the $\emptyset$-line coupling the following sums are $O(n^{-1})$